Normal liver function

 - The liver produces clotting factors like factor V, VII, and X and fibrinogen.

-- The liver cells convert preprothrombin(inactive) to prothrombin(active) in the presence of vitamin K.
+- The liver cells convert preprothrombin(inactive) to prothrombin(active) in the

 The liver produces albumin and some α & β globulin.